App for iOS & Android, 2023

 Kirby CMS in the Backend

-, which was developed in the course of another project.
+Since Kirby is not well-designed for use as a headless CMS by default, I used the Kirby plugin Kirby Headless, which was developed in the course of another project.
 It allows me to flexibly load data even in a multilingual context.
 With a Vue composable, I can then retrieve lazy data for individual pages in the frontend.

-- kirby-headless: Kirby plugin to load token-based KQL data, also suitable for multilingual Kirby installations
+- Kirby Headless: Kirby plugin to load token-based KQL data, also suitable for multilingual Kirby installations